z-shell/zsh-navigation-tools/README.md

 ![n-history](http://imagizer.imageshack.us/a/img905/5673/hPx6SZ.gif)

-Set of tools like `n-history` – multiword history searcher, `n-cd` – directory bookmark manager, `n-kill` – `htop` like kill utility, and more.
+Set of tools like `n-history` – multi-word history searcher, `n-cd` – directory bookmark manager, `n-kill` – `htop` like kill utility, and more.
 Based on `n-list`, a tool generating selectable curses-based list of elements that has access to current `Zsh` session, i.e. has broad capabilities to work together